-TENS - Electrode placement for pain in the lumbar spine
+The correct use of TENS for the lumbar spine

 The programs P01, P04 or P15 are generally used here.

-Following the TENS treatment, you can use the programs P29 and P30 to loosen the neck muscles in order to release tension.
-Adjust the intensity so that you feel light muscle twitching.
-You can apply the loosening for 10 to 20 minutes.
+After the TENS treatment, you can use the programs P29 or P30 to loosen the muscles to relieve tension.
+Adjust the intensity so that you feel slight muscle twitches.
+You can use the relaxation for 10 to 20 minutes.

-With EMS, you can train the muscles in addition to pain therapy to strengthen the back and avoid future discomfort.
-Especially when you are doing many sitting activities, for example in office work, the back muscles are often not sufficiently trained.
-An EMS training system works as a preventive response to the emergence of complaints.
-With the EMS program P17 you can build your back muscles.
-Choose the intensity just below the pain threshold for the optimal effect.
-You should feel significant contractions.
-The application should not take more than 4 minutes.
-After practicing with the device you can increase it to 6 minutes.
-Afterwards, you can again use muscular dystrophy with P29 and P30 to avoid muscle soreness.
+You can strengthen your muscles with EMS training.
+Especially due to many activities in a sitting position, the back muscles atrophy.
+With the EMS program P17 you can optimally build up your muscles.
+Choose an intensity just below the pain threshold for the best effect.
+You should feel clear contractions.
+The application should not last longer than 4 minutes at the beginning, with a little practice you can increase to 6 minutes.
+Afterwards, you can use the muscle relaxation with P29 and P30 again to avoid muscle soreness.

 You can enhance the effect of your TENS treatment with heat therapy.
 Heat therapy promotes blood circulation and loosens the muscles.
 The use of heat is particularly suitable for muscular tension.